afroditeapp/afrodite-backend/crates/api_client/docs/AccountApi.md

 > post_complete_setup()
 Complete initial setup.

-Complete initial setup.
 Requirements: - Account must be in `InitialSetup` state. - Account must have a valid AccountSetup info set. - Account must have a moderation request. - The current or pending security image of the account is in the request. - The current or pending first profile image of the account is in the request.

 ### Parameters